apiaryio/api-blueprint/examples/Gist Fox API.md

 ## Gists Collection [/gists?{since}]
 Collection of all Gists.

-The Star resource has the following state:
+The Star resource has the following attribute:

 - total